PiggyAwesome/useless/README.md

-Yo mamma is so fat when she farted it was the end of the world
+Yo mamma so fat I had to take a train and two buses just to get on the her good side.